cheapjack/DigitalMigrations/docs/Year2_Class1.md

 [Julian Oliver](https://julianoliver.com/output/) started out doing high end yet philosophically straightforward media-interaction work like [Fijuu](https://www.fact.co.uk/projects/dingdong/julian-oliver-pix-fijuu) which I curated back in 2008, to developing the [Critical Engineering Manifesto](https://criticalengineering.org/) and [making work and projects](https://julianoliver.com/output/) on the edge of speculative design and tools for network activism.

+[Lucy Kimbell](http://www.lucykimbell.com/LucyKimbell/Projects.html) Artist and researcher, writer and strategic design in social innovation.
+Considering and participating in wider data cultures can help sustain an artistic practice

 Directory of data artists [Big Bang Data Project at Somerset House](http://bigbangdata.somersethouse.org.uk/artists/)

 [Ellie Harrison](https://www.ellieharrison.com/), a self confessed recovering data addict who has been recording how much she swims every day for years until she swims the atlantic.
 Also famously connected a vending machine to austerity data, campaigns to [Bring Back British Rail](https://www.bringbackbritishrail.org/) and got roasted by the Daily Record for an Arts Council Funded Project for her to only work within the Greater Glasgow Strathclyde region to reduce her carbon footprint.

 [Sam Thulin](http://www.lancaster.ac.uk/cemore/author/sthulin/) does a [Data Sensor Drone-By](http://www.lancaster.ac.uk/cemore/drone-over-data-centre/)

+# Mo' `webgl` Mo' Problems

+Since writing this I've noticed that with the recent auto updates of Chrome google have messed up `webgl` and have so far failed to do much about it.

+A fix that worked for me was to enable webgl related flags by typing in these addresses into the address bar: `chrome://flags/#ignore-gpu-blacklist` and `chrome://flags/#enable-webgl-draft-extensions`

+Then goto `chrome://settings/` show *Advanced Settings* and under *System* enable the switch *Use hardware acceleration when available* so it's on.

+Failing that use Firefox.
+It's nicer anyway.